FREQUENTLY ASKED QUESTIONS

 How long does it take to finish my case?

-If I have all of your records before we start the assessment, it takes me about a month after your visit to finish your report.
+If I have all of your records before we start the assessment, it takes me around six weeks after your visit to finish your report.

 Securing records is the main bottleneck in completing an evaluation.
 A careful registration as soon as possible allows us to identify right away the records you will need to request.